 The 2013 NCWM Interim Meeting was held January 27-30, 2013 in Charleston, South Carolina.
 At that meeting, no recommended amendments to Publication 14 for grain analyzers were provided to the NTEP committee.
 Several of the recommended changes to Publication 14 that were discussed at the 2012 Sector meeting were pending voting at the 2013 annual meeting and will be reviewed later in agenda item 4 as proposed changes to the 2013 edition of Publication 14.
+See the table of ammendments and changes to Publication 14 below.

 The 2013 NCWM Annual Meeting was held July 14-18, 2013 in Louisville, Kentucky.
 There were two Grain Analyzer Sector Voting Items on the agenda.
 Item 356-1, Table S.2.5.
 Categories of Device and Methods of Sealing and Item 356-2, UR.3.4.
 Printed Tickets.
 See Grain Analyzer Agenda Item 4, and Agenda Item 5 below, for details.
-There was also one Grain Analyzer Sector Developing item on the S&T agenda.
-Item 360-7, Appendix D - Definitions: Remote Configuration Capability.
+There was also one Grain Analyzer Sector Developing item on the S&T agenda, Item 360-7, Appendix D - Definitions: Remote Configuration Capability.
 See Grain Analyzer Agenda Item 6, below, for details.